-In the case of the LBF the ESFA will use the mid-year funding claim/forecast to determine remaining payments and may adjust future payments down.
+In the case of the LBF the DfE will use the mid-year funding claim/forecast to determine remaining payments and may adjust future payments down.
 There is no automatic payment for delivery above our allocation.
 All loan bursary funding not spent must be paid back and this will be identified in the reconciliation statement.
 Only delivery below 90% is recovered e.g. delivery of 85% will result in 5% being recovered.
-The ESFA will seek recoveries in December.
+The DfE will seek recoveries in December.

-19 Policy Review
+17 Policy Review

-This policy is subject to annual review and as required by Funding Agency Rule updates.
+This policy is subject to annual review and as required by DfE updates.

-20 Complaints
+18 Complaints

-Appeals against decisions relating to learner support should be directed in the first instance to the Learner Services Director.
+Appeals against decisions relating to learner support should be directed in the first instance to the Assistant Principal - Students and Safeguarding.
 The appeal will be considered, and a response issued within 14 days.
 Complaints should be directed to the Principal in accordance with the complaints policy of Halesowen College which can be found on the website.

-21 Appendix A - 16-19 Bursary Allocation Summary Staff Guide
+19 Appendix A - 16-19 Bursary Allocation Summary Staff Guide

 This is based on a student assessed into Band 1.
-Band 2 and 3/4 students will be eligible for 60% and 30% of these amounts respectively.
+Band 2 and 3 students will be eligible for 60% and 30% of these amounts respectively.
+Vulnerable students are included in ths.

-Childcare Not applicable: Care to Learn only

-Course Related Costs (Equipment/Uniform etc) Equipment/Uniform confirmed Maximum £500 by the Head of Division

-Meals Maximum £810 (based on 36 weeks)

-Digital Grant Maximum £300

-Transport Approx. £100 per term if an express coach is not suitable - plus work placement and interview costs. £75 per term for the Express coach service

-Student Visits Maximum £500

-Grant or Loan Award maximum

-Total Maximum £1,500

-+ Emergency payment £100

-+ Vulnerable bursary (eligible students) £1,200
+Childcare Care to Learn only (max £180 per child per week) Course Related Costs (Equipment/Uniform etc) Equipment/Uniform confirmed Maximum £500 by the Curriculum Director Meals Maximum approximately £900 (based on 36 weeks) Digital Support Max £250 digital provision to help students access IT equipment to support their learning will be in form of a loaned device Transport Approx. £160 per term max ( £480 ) if an express coach is not suitable - plus work placement (max £200 ) and interview costs (max £200 ).
+Student Visits Maximum £500 Total Maximum £3,030 + Emergency payment £100 + Care to Learn (max £180 per child per week)